From Legacy Fortran to Portable Kokkos: An Autonomous Agentic AI Workflow: Methods

 \subsection{Workflow Orchestration}

 The agentic pipeline is orchestrated through a modular workflow that coordinates agents sequentially across each stage.
 The process begins with translation of the Fortran source code into Kokkos C\texttt{++}, followed by validation, compilation, execution, functionality testing, and finally optimization.
 Each stage is modularized as an asynchronous isolated function that internally invokes one or more LLM agents and associated tools.
 This modular structure ensures that any stage can be extended, replaced, or reused independently without impacting the rest of the pipeline.
 The orchestration logic enforces fix attempt thresholds for each version run for robustness.
 These limits are defined by the user.
 If a given stage fails repeatedly (\emph{e.g.}, compilation, runtime, or functionality), it aborts after reaching \texttt{MAX_COMPILE_FIXES}, \texttt{MAX_RUNTIME_FIXES}, or \texttt{MAX_FUNCTIONALITY_FIXES}, respectively.
-Similarly, optimization rounds continue until \texttt{MAX_OPTIMIZATION_ROUNDS} is reached. \\
+Similarly, optimization rounds continue until \texttt{MAX_OPTIMIZATION_ROUNDS} is reached.
 All runtime artifacts, such as generated code versions, runtime measurements, etc., are versioned and stored.
 The agent interaction metadata and the tracing of the agentic workflow is recorded using MLflow~\cite{mlflow}.
 The system also tracks token usage (input and output) for every LLM interaction, which is logged alongside runtime and profiling metrics.
 Code versions are stored under a version-controlled directory structure (\emph{e.g.}, .v1, .v2, etc.).
 Additionally, results such as runtimes, fix attempts, token counts, and total time elapsed is appended to a summary CSV after each version run for post-analysis.
 To ensure reproducibility, cleanup routines are called before and after each run, maintaining isolation across experiments.
 The combination of asynchronous execution, version tracking, and bounded iteration control makes the workflow capable of being fully autonomous.